chikurudra/Resturant/README.md

 .Img Supported
 .css Easy to Read & Edit

-# Any 80% type of Ida Tool You Can Use
+# Any 80% type of Ide Tool You Can Use